 This step-by-step program is specifically designed to develop the capacity of community organisations to strive towards continuous improvement in quality service delivery.
 Organisations complete self-assessments and an external assessment to achieve this internationally recognised accreditation that lasts for three years.

 ASES is based on the following organisational principles:

 - continuous learning and innovation

 - valuing people and diversity

-- evidence-based decision making
+- data and knowledge management informs evidence-based decision making

 - social, environmental and ethical responsibility.